-Following a decision that finds the Official responsible and taking into consideration the severity of the violation, the Official's attitude about the violation, and any prior violations, the ASCSU Supreme Court shall have the right issue any of the following sanctions:
+Following a decision that finds the Official responsible and taking into consideration the severity of the violation, the Official's attitude about the violation, and any prior violation, the ASCSU Supreme Court shall have the right issue any of the following sanctions:

 - 1. No Action the charge is considered to be such a minor violation that it is acceptable. - 2.
-Warning the Official is formally warned that these actions are in violation.
+Warning the official is formally warned that these actions are in violation.
 The warning is added to the file of the Official. - 3.
 Probation the Official is formally on probation.
-Further violations while on probation can immediately push the Official farther up the sanction scale. - 4.
+Further violations while on probation can immediately push the Official father up the sanction scale. - 4.
 Loss of Good Standing the Official may not represent ASCSU while not in good standing with the organization.
 Officials who have lost good standing may not represent themselves as ASCSU Officials to anyone (including individuals, organizations, and the press) outside of the organization.
-This includes wearing anything marking them as ASCSU Officials (polo shirts with the organization's logo for example, or name tags
+This includes wearing anything marking them as ASCSU Officials (polo shirts with the organizations logo for example, or name tags designating their role).
+Any violation of this restriction is grounds for further charges and additional sanctions. - 5.
+Suspension the Official is removed from office for a period of time.
+During this period, the position may be filled with an interim Official, but unless fully removed through the proper procedures for removal, the Official will resume the position upon the end of the suspension.